 Strain Wave Gear Principle

 Harmonic Drive® strain wave gearing utilizes a unique operating principle which is based upon the elastic mechanics of metals.
-The greatest benefits are the zero-backlash characteristics and the weight and space savings compared to other gears because our gear mechanism consists of only three basic parts.
+The greatest benefits of harmonic strain wave gears are the zero-backlash characteristics and the weight and space savings compared to other gears because our gear mechanism consists of only three basic parts.
 They are the: Wave Generator, Flexspline and Circular Spline.

 This simple three element construction combined with the unique operating principle allows extremely high reduction ratio in a very compact and lightweight package.
 Neither the size nor weight of the gear vary with the reduction ratio.
 The high performance attributes of this gearing technology including zero backlash, high torque, compact size, excellent positional accuracy and repeatability are all a direct result of the unique operating principle.

-The Wave Generator is comprised of a specially designed thin raced ball bearing that is fitted onto an elliptical hub.
+The Wave Generator of the strain wave gear is comprised of a specially designed thin raced ball bearing that is fitted onto an elliptical hub.
 This serves as a high efficiency torque converter and is used as the input of the gear and is connected to the motor shaft.

 The Flexspline is a thin cylindrical cup made from alloy steel with external teeth on the open end of the cup.
 The Flexspline is radially compliant but torsionally is very stiff.
 When the Wave Generator in inserted into the Flexspline the gear takes on its elliptical shape.
 The Flexspline is used as the output and is connected to the output flange.